World Cup biking – what we know now

 2. Park and lock up

-Use the Bike Share KC app to find a parking hub, or for a $2 fee, lock up at a street sign or other fixed object.
-Do not lock the bike to a bus stop or street car stop, handrail, or private property, and make sure you aren't blocking a sidewalk, stairway, or doorway.
+Use the Bike Share KC app to find an official parking hub, or for a $2 fee, lock up at a publicly-available bike rack, street sign, or other fixed object.
+Do not lock the bike to a bus stop or street car stop, tree, handrail, or private property, and make sure you aren't blocking a sidewalk, stairway, or doorway.

 3. Don't panic